- Press Releases

 Ross has used his training, education and research experience to interactively share cutting-edge plant nutrition knowledge across dozens of diverse retailer and producer audiences.

 Curt Woolfolk, M.S.

 Curt Woolfolk is a Senior Agronomist for The Mosaic Company.
 His role involves developing the North American agronomic strategy to support Mosaic's commercial team.
-This strategy results in the latest technical information and product knowledge that creates distinctive value for Mosaic Premium Products and delivers consistent agronomic solutions to Mosaic customers.
-His main responsibility is to educate and train internal and external sales forces about Mosaic premium products and balanced crop nutrition.
+This strategy results in the latest technical information and product knowledge that creates distinctive value for Mosaic performance products and delivers consistent agronomic solutions to Mosaic customers.
+His main responsibility is to educate and train internal and external sales forces about Mosaic performance products and balanced crop nutrition.